frida/frida-website/_i18n/en/_docs/stalker.md

 don't want to be having to go back up our stack correcting LR values which we have modified along the way.

-Finally, whilst we always output a replace branches with a call back to Stalker to instrument the next block, depending on the configuration of `Stalker.trustThreshold`, we may *backpatch* this instrumented code to replace this call with a direct branch to the next instrumented block instead.
+Finally, whilst we always replace branches with calls back to Stalker to instrument the next block, depending on the configuration of `Stalker.trustThreshold`, we may *backpatch* such instrumented code to replace the call with a direct branch to the next instrumented block instead.
 Deterministic branches (e.g. the destination is fixed and the branch is not conditional) are simple, we can just replace the branch to Stalker with one to the next block.
-But we can deal with conditional branches too, if we instrument both blocks of code (the one if the branch is taken and the one if it isn't) then we can replace the original conditional branch with one conditional branch which directs control flow to instrumented version of the block encountered when the branch was taken, followed by a unconditional branch to the other instrumented block.
+But we can deal with conditional branches too, if we instrument both blocks of code (the one if the branch is taken and the one if it isn't).
+Then we can replace the original conditional branch with one conditional branch which directs control flow to instrumented version of the block encountered when the branch was taken, followed by an unconditional branch to the other instrumented block.
 We can also deal partially with branches where the target is not static.
 Say our branch is something like: